rafen/resto/README.md

     $ ./manage.py createsuperuser

-Enter username, email and password
+Enter username, email and password, as needed.

 Import Restaurants (This command will only import 500 restaurants to the system, after that it will raise an error, see section "Import Restaurants into the system" for more info):